Call Button

 Classical Trigeminal Neuralgia (Primary Trigeminal Neuralgia)

-This subcategory of Trigeminal Neuralgia refers to a patient that develops the disorder without apparent cause, apart from neurovascular compression.
+This subcategory of Trigeminal Neuralgia (TN) refers to a patient that develops the disorder without apparent cause, apart from neurovascular compression.
 This means that the nerve itself has become damaged as a direct result of compression from the vascular system i.e. the veins and arteries.
 This normally happens at the site of the trigeminal nerve root, in the brainstem.

 Classical Trigeminal Neuralgia can further be split into “Purely Paroxysmal” and “with Concomitant Continuous Pain” with the former being associated with pain-free periods between attacks, and the latter being associated with more mild pain between attacks.